top of page

 Reusing reduces waste and saves money.

-• Glass jars → spice containers
+• Glass jars can become spice containers.

-• Old t-shirts → cleaning cloths
+• Old t-shirts can be turned into cleaning cloths.

-• Cardboard boxes → storage organizers
+• Cardboard boxes can serve as storage organizers.

 Step 4: Segregate Waste Properly (BBMP Guidelines)